Isaacdelly/Plutus/README.md

 # Proof Of Concept

 Bitcoin private keys allow a person to control the wallet that it correlates to.
 If the wallet has Bitcoins in it, then the private key will allow the person to spend whatever balance the wallet has.

-This program attempts to brute force Bitcoin private keys in an attempt to successfully find a correlating wallet with a positive balance.
-In the event that a balance is found, the wallet's private key, public key and wallet address are stored in the text file `plutus.txt` on the user's hard drive.

 This program is essentially a brute forcing algorithm.
 It continuously generates random Bitcoin private keys, converts the private keys into their respective wallet addresses, then checks the balance of the addresses.
 The ultimate goal is to randomly find a wallet with a balance out of the 2<sup>160</sup> possible wallets in existence.
+In the event that a balance is found, the wallet's private key, public key and wallet address are stored in the text file `plutus.txt` on the user's hard drive.

 # How It Works